chekuda/webpack-react-clientside/README.md

 ## React

-  Install react and react-dom
+  - Install react and react-dom
-  Add the preset to babel in order to transpile the react components: npm i --save-dev babel-preset-react Add the configuration to .babelsrc
+  - Add the preset to babel in order to transpile the react components: npm i --save-dev babel-preset-react
+  - Add the configuration to .babelsrc
       ```{
       "presets":{
         "env", "react"
       }

     }```
-  Add the configuration for reading jsx files in babel-loader
+  - Add the configuration for reading jsx files in babel-loader
+  - In order to process HTML, webpack needs html-webpack-plugin and html-loader